-Matthew has told us the history of a rich young man who thought his good works could earn his way into eternal life.
+In all three gospels where it is recorded, this narrative follows the history of a rich young man who thought his good works could earn his way into eternal life.
 Obedience to the law of God and good works do not earn eternal life.
+Today from Jesus' parable, we follow up on that idea, emphasizing God's grace.

-Then, just before Jesus told this parable, Peter asked Jesus "We have left everything to follow you!
+Just before Jesus told this parable, Peter had asked Jesus "We have left everything to follow you!
 What then will there be for us?"
-(Matthew 19:27) Peter's question suggests that the first disciples of Jesus didn't quite understand that with God all things are possible.
-There may have been some arrogance and self-satisfaction in Peter's tone as he asked Jesus this question.
-He had heard the demands which Jesus addressed to the young man, and also the promise of a treasure in heaven, if he would sell all his goods.
+(Matthew 19:27) Peter's question seems to suggest that the first disciples of Jesus didn't quite understand that with God all things are possible.
+There may have been a trace of arrogance and self-satisfaction in Peter's tone as he addressed this question to Jesus.
+He had heard the demands which Jesus addressed to the rich young man, and also the promise of a treasure in heaven, if he would sell all his goods.
 It is so easy to see greed and covetousness in others!
 Peter's conclusion is 'We have done that, we have left behind all things, all of the goods and wealth that we possessed.
 What then will our reward be?
-Surely we are entitled to a treasure in heaven.
+Surely we are entitled to a treasure in heaven, if that is what is demanded.'
 Then comes the parable which emphasizes